 2. “We Buy Houses” companies take advantage of the disadvantaged

 As mentioned before, real estate investors benefit homes in need of more than just a little TLC.
 We identify homes that may be in need of someone who is capable of helping them out.
-Whether the roof is caving in, the windows are boarded up, or things are just a bit off – we offer these homeowners a way out with cash that allows them to move on to the next step of their lives.
+Whether the roof is caving in, the windows are boarded up, or things are just a bit off, some homeowners may need a fast or easy solution.
+We offer these homeowners a way out with cash that allows them to move on to the next step of their lives.

 We do this because these are often the homeowners who are unable to sell traditionally.
 This is either because they don’t have the capital to fund a renovation themselves or because they need a flexible close that doesn’t fit with the unpredictability of the traditional way of selling.

-The value behind working with a real estate investor is not necessarily the money you’ll make from your home (although we usually stick to market value), but more that they are able to pay cash and close quickly.
-Plus, it’s usually a much more private endeavor than selling traditionally – and often means getting people out of a bind.
+The value behind working with a real estate investor is not necessarily the money you’ll make from your home.
+We stick to making offers that are fair market value.
+We are able to close quickly.
+Plus, it’s usually a much more private endeavor than selling traditionally, and often means getting people out of a bind.